philippzach/growth-gpt/knowledge-base/method/02problem-solution-fit.md

 # Problem Solution Fit Canvas

 The Problem-Solution Fit canvas is based on the principles of Lean Startup, LUM (Lazy User Model) and User Experience design.
 It helps entrepreneurs, marketers and corporate innovators identify behavioral patterns and recognize what would work and why.
-My goal was to create a tool that translates a problem into a solution, taking into account customer behavior and the context around it.
-With this template you will be able to take important information into consideration at an earlier stage and look at problem solving in depth.
-It increases your chances of finding problem-solution and product-market fit.

 It helps you to:
 Solve complex problems in a way that fits the state of your customers.